 Figure 4.
-Annual Number of Incidents at All Highway Crossings, 1985-2006

-One factor that may in part explain the disparity in incident reduction between the two types of crossings is that the population of motorists using a private crossing is generally more limited, suggesting that there may be fewer motorists who are unfamiliar with the private crossing than there might be at a public crossing.
-Studies suggest that drivers who habitually use a given crossing may develop an expectation that they will not encounter a train while traversing that crossing.1 Research has also shown that because the frequency of trains at grade crossings is so low, drivers tend to bias their behavior toward not stopping.2 Accordingly, it may be that drivers who are not as familiar with a particular grade crossing may be more alert to the possibility of a train's approach.
+Annual Number of Incidents at All Highway Crossings, 1985-2006 who habitually use a given crossing may develop an expectation that they will not encounter a train while traversing that crossing.
+2 Research has also shown that because the frequency of trains at grade crossings is so low, drivers tend to bias their behavior toward not stopping.
+3 Accordingly, it may be that drivers who are not as familiar with a particular grade crossing may be more alert to the possibility of a train's approach.
 A higher proportion of nonhabitual users at public crossings, therefore, may also translate to a higher proportion of drivers who are alert to the approach of a train than is the case at private crossings.